maxims94/helius-post-alpenglow/README.md

 ## Latency

 How long does it take for Alpenglow to finalize a block?
-More precisely, how long does it take for a leader to send out a block and then for the nodes to finalize it?
+More precisely: how long does it take for a leader to send out a block and then for the nodes to finalize it?

-The fundamental lower bound is the base network latency.
+Here, the fundamental lower bound is the base network latency.
 That's the time to send an arbitrary data packet from the leader to a node.
-You can't go lower than that.
+You can't go any lower than that.

-According to [experiments](ttps://drive.google.com/file/d/1y_7ddr8oNOknTQYHzXeeMD2ProQ0WjMs/view) run on a reference implementation, a rule of thumb has emerged: the time it takes to distribute and finalize a block is roughly 2x the base network latency.
-So, if the latency is 75ms, then it takes 150ms to finalize a block.
+According to [experiments](https://drive.google.com/file/d/1y_7ddr8oNOknTQYHzXeeMD2ProQ0WjMs/view) run on a reference implementation, a rule of thumb emerged: **the time it takes to distribute and finalize a block is roughly 2x the base network latency.** So, if the latency is 75ms, then it takes 150ms to finalize a block.

-Keep in mind that this refers to *finality*, i.e. the final decision on whether to put a transaction into the blockchain -- not optimistic confirmation or similar.
+Keep in mind that this refers to **finality**, i.e. the final decision on whether to put a transaction into the blockchain -- not optimistic confirmation or similar.

-Also, keep in mind that we're talking about a globally distributed Layer-1 blockchain managing billions of dollars in assets.
+Also, keep in mind that we're talking about a **globally distributed Layer-1 blockchain** managing assets worth billions of dollars.

-Taking this into account, this is a remarkably low figure!
+Taking this into account, this is a **remarkably low figure**!

-This dramatic reduction in latency directly translates to a significantly improved user experience, with transactions reaching finality almost instantaneously and users seeing results in almost real time.
+This dramatic reduction in latency directly leads to a **significantly improved user experience**, with transactions reaching finality almost instantly and users seeing results almost in real time.

 ## Multiple concurrent leaders